-Algebra 2/Trigonometry (updated 8/16)

-Prerequisite: Minimum B- in Geometry, or challenge test and recommendation of the critical thinking and problem solving.
+Algebra 2/Trigonometry (updated 8/16) Level: 9-11 Year 10 credits UC/CSU Approval: Yes Prerequisite: Prerequisite: Minimum B- in Geometry, minimum B- in Algebra 1, or placement based on HSPT math scores, placement test and recommendation of the Math Department.

-Math Department.

 Description: In this course, student cover the topics from Algebra 2 at a faster pace and concludes with the study of trigonometry.
-In Trigonometry, students study trigonometric functions and their graphs, as well as the unit circle and angle measure.
-Emphasis is placed on test and recommendation of the Math Department.
+In Trigonometry, students study trigonometric functions and their graphs, as well as the unit circle and an gle measure.
+Emphasis is placed on cr ritical thinking and problem solving.

-Algebra 2/Trigonometry Honors

-Prerequisite: Minimum B- in Geometry Honors or a minimum A- in Geometry, challenge equations.
+Algebra 2/Trigo nometry Honors Level: 9-11 Year 10 credits UC/CSU Approval l: Yes Prerequisite: Minimum B- in C Geometry Honors or a m inimum A in Geometry, or placement t based on HSPT math so cores, placement test and d recommendation of the Math Depa rtment.
+Description: Γhis is an accelerated cou arse which covers the to pics from Algebra 2 at a faster pace, in greater depth, and includes a detailed study of trigonometry.
+This includes the unit circle and angle measure, trigonometric functions, identities, triangles, and trigonometric equations.
 Emphasis is placed on critical thinking and problem solving.

-Description: This is an accelerated course which covers the topics from Algebra 2 at a faster pace, in greater depth, and includes a detailed study of trigonometry.
-This includes the unit circle and angle measure, trigonometric functions, identities, triangles, and trigonometric